 If all else fails, simply stop paying attention.
 Get off the mailing lists that endlessly promote the latest and greatest idea.
 Stop reading the blogs and visiting the Facebook groups.
 Don’t click on ads.

-Focus on what you know works, keep your goals in mind, and recommit to making your business as good as it can possibly be.
+The best way to avoid shiny object syndrome is to focus on what you know works.
+Keep your goals in mind.
+Recommit to making your business as good as it can possibly be.